Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* If TRR proc'd:
 			* Nitori swaps Sanae with Cirno
 			* Parsee uses Jealousy of the Kind and Lovely
-		* Form Change Nitori / Reimu / Cirno / Iku
+		* Form Change Nitori / Kourin / Cirno / Keine
 	* **Phase 2 - Quick Kill**
-		* Nitori swaps in Chen, who swaps in Parsee
+		* Nitori swaps in Momiji, who swaps in Parsee
 		* Parsee concentrates
 		* Nitori swaps in Sanae
-		* Chen swaps self with Reisen
+		* Momiji swaps self with Reisen
 		* Sanae spams Miracle Fruit on Parsee
 		* Nitori and Reisen IA pivot Sanae and Parsee
 		* Parsee uses Grudge Returning
 		* If TRR does not proc:
 			* Concentrate -> Grudge Returning until proc
 		* Parsee uses Jealousy of the Kind and Lovely
-		* At low HP, Nitori, Kasen and Chen finish
+		* At low HP, Nitori and Kasen finish
 	* For finer details see Memorized Knowledge's [Boss Info](../../enemy/knowledge.md)
 * When you're done, simply go back to Gensokyo